 This record was released in between the two most alternative albums by Smith’s previous singer, Bruce Dickinson.
 They had both been formidable songwriting and performance forces in Iron Maiden, and in the mid-1990s they both struggled to stay relevant.
 The evidence seems to suggest that they tried too hard.

 Dickinson released his first post-Maiden album Balls To Picasso in 1994 and would come out with his next, Skunkworks, around the same time as Psycho Motel’s State Of Mind in 1996.
-In retrospect it is easy to see that Smith and Dickinson would only find their path when they teamed up again, but in the mid-90s that was still in the future.
+In retrospect it is easy to see that Smith and Dickinson would only find their path when they teamed up again, but that was a couple of years ahead.

 What ultimately drags the first Psycho Motel album down is confusion of direction.
 There are pointless token metal tracks like Rage and Money To Burn, as well as the shark-jumping blues of Time Is A Hunter.
 On the latter song the razor blade guitar sound is completely at odds with the music.
 And at the very end the temptation to throw in their lot with the grunge vogue of the day could not be resisted: Excuse Me is an utterly confusing end to a disappointing record.
 Confuse me?
 Achieved.

-Smith seems to have had an equally challenging time producing his own band as Steve Harris had with Maiden’s first Blaze Bayley record at the same point, The X Factor.
+Indeed, Smith seems to have had an equally challenging time producing his own band as Steve Harris had with Maiden’s first Blaze Bayley record at the same point in time, The X Factor.
 It is perfectly impossible not to hear how Harris and certain ex-members of Iron Maiden needed each other to rectify their numerous collective faults.

 Christer’s verdict: 2/6